merely-useful/py-rse/py-jupyter.md

 which extends the Markdown syntax with some useful features for notebooks, and which is used to generate reproducible reports from R Notebooks via the R Studio IDE.
-Using the R Markdown format for our notebooks, we take advantage of a well established format for reproducible analysis.
+By using the R Markdown format for our notebooks, we take advantage of a well-established format for reproducible analysis.
 If needed, we also have access to the publishing options available via the R Studio IDE
 (R Markdown builds upon Pandoc,